ayancey/Operation-Snakewater/README.md

 # Operation Snakewater #

-Operation Snakewater is a brave attempt at *sufficient* security against malware for Windows users.
+Snakewater is a brave attempt at *sufficient* heuristic security against malware for Windows users.

+### Objectives ###

+* Fast
+* Non-intrusive
+* Samples that require updating should be *kept to a minimum*
+* High detection rate (end goal of 90+%) for our specified victim configurations

 ### Dependencies/How to Compile ###